Configuration Reference

 - audit — log the final decision (always last)

 You can remove modules you don’t need.
 You can reorder them (but the above order is recommended).
 You can add the same module twice with different configs if needed.
+Existing v0.4.x configs remain valid; all new hardening modules in v0.5+ are opt-in.

 moduleConfig overview